vegaprotocol/documentation/docs/api/websocket.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Vega's API contains websocket endpoints that offer real-time updates to changes in the state of the Vega network, allowing subscriptions to events such as per-market trades or changes to a party's position.
+Vega's API contains WebSocket endpoints that offer real-time updates to changes in the state of the Vega network, allowing subscriptions to events such as per-market trades or changes to a party's position.

-As Vega is a blockchain, time moves in discrete blocks and so updates will appear as blocks are executed.
+As Vega relies on a blockchain, time moves in discrete blocks and so updates will appear as blocks are executed.

 ## Authentication and rate limiting

 API tokens are not required to access the API as they are all public.
-TLS is supported on all websocket endpoints but note that whether it is enabled on a particular data node is a choice made by the data node's operator.
+TLS is supported on all WebSocket endpoints but note that whether it is enabled on a particular data node is a choice made by the data node's operator.

-Websocket connections are rate limited by a maximum allowed number of subscriptions per IP address.
+WebSocket connections are rate limited by a maximum allowed number of subscriptions per IP address.
 The default maximum is set to 250 connections, but note that this value may differ between data node operators.

-Subscription to a websocket endpoint happens when the connection is opened and unsubscription occurs when the connection is closed.
-It is not necessary to send a request through the websocket to initiate the subscription or to prove the liveliness of the connection.
+Subscription to a WebSocket endpoint happens when the connection is opened and unsubscription occurs when the connection is closed.
+It is not necessary to send a request through the WebSocket to initiate the subscription or to prove the liveliness of the connection.

 ## Subscribing using the WebSocket API